HubTou/PyLists4C/DOC.md

   * STRINGs (C language NUL terminated character arrays),
   * sub-LISTs,
   * and user defined, self contained (that is to say, without pointers) STRUCTs.
-  * We might add Python-style dictionaries (DICTs) in the future.
 * With Python-style lists, you can implement many other data types with sub LISTS (all kind of trees, for example).
 * As the size of user defined STRUCTs is unknown (and furthermore can be of variable size inside a same LIST) and STRINGS can be allocated to larger character arrays than their current content, we need a **size** variable to keep track of the space allocated to store the *value*.
   * If you use multiple kinds of STRUCTs in the same LIST, it is advised to start each of these STRUCTs with a fixed length field indicating its sub type.